10 Best Running Hydration Vests Reviewed of 2018

 If you are going to invest in a running vest, remember this: if you forget you’re wearing it while you’re running, that means it’s a good product.
 It can be hard enough to stay cool with a lightweight running shirt on hot summer runs, you don’t need an awkward, irritating gilet weighing you down.
 The Ultimate Direction Marathon vest is well-designed for this, its flexible design ensures that it will soon mirror your shape, and your running style, becoming almost an extension of your body.

 When you are 8 miles from civilization during your next trail run the last thing you want to worry about is losing your credit card or keys in the middle of the woods.
 An essential function of any running vest is that it will hang onto your personal belongings regardless of how much strain you put it under.
-A branch or rough surface could easily tear a flimsy pack and pour your belongings onto the trail.
 Some packs have many loose straps and buckles that seem to be attracted to every branch along the trail.
 Simple and slick vests without any frivolous straps or buckles are the way to go, particularly for trail runners.
 If you primarily run in the city then you may be able to get away with an option with a few extra straps for stability.
 But if you are using a running vest on city streets then you may want to reconsider if you want those straps flapping around and potentially catching passers-by.

 If a running vest forces you to change your form or cramps your range of motion in any way, then find a new pack.
 With the extremely lightweight options that now exist it’s completely possible to find a vest that doesn’t change the way, you run at all.
 Matt Carpenter, famous for winning the Pikes Peak Marathon and for having the highest recorded VO2 max of any runner, experimented with many different ways of carrying water during his long training runs and discovered that for some reason carrying water just in front of the armpits at the shoulder is the most efficient method while running.